Breakdown Maintenance: Types, Benefits & Examples

 Benefits of Breakdown Maintenance

-• Minimizes downtime when breakdown maintenance is planned for: Even though you’re waiting for a failure to occur before addressing issues, you can have a plan in place to maximize efficiency and get parts or equipment fixed quickly when a failure inevitably occurs.
+• Minimizes downtime when breakdown maintenance is planned for: Even though you’re waiting for a failure to occur before addressing issues, you can have a maintenance program in place to maximize efficiency and get parts or equipment fixed quickly when a failure inevitably occurs.

 • Reduces maintenance costs on unnecessary preventive maintenance: Being too meticulous about preventive maintenance can result in unnecessary spending on maintenance workers and replacement parts.